Youth Task Force

 Fundraising for specific shelter needs or the needs of source shelters.

 New members are on-boarded twice per year and are asked to commit to an assigned, 2 hour weekly shift for a period of 4 to 5 months.
 The program runs September through December and February through June.
+Only two absences are allowed during the session, as the shelter animals rely on us for daily interactions.

 Prior to volunteering, interested participants must attend 2 training sessions: